SonicStage: Copying and usage restriction

 In version 3.4, an intermediate update mostly for Hi-MD users, some of the above restrictions are relaxed.
 SonicStage 3.4 allows tracks recorded via digital or analogue inputs on Hi-MD devices to be transferred back in WAV format.
 Also, files in Sony's proprietary ATRAC format can now be converted to WAV.

 MP3 support

-Support for MP3 files in both SonicStage and 2005 model devices is problematic.
-A 2005 model device may not be able to play some tracks.
-For example, it may not be able to play low bit rate MP3 tracks, (the ones that may be produced by an Internet radio station, or in a podcast).
+Support for MP3 files in both SonicStage and 2005 model devices is unreliable.
+A 2005 model device may be unable to play low bit rate MP3 tracks.

 SonicStage will play ATRAC3 files directly from a digital music device when the latter is connected to the computer and detected by the software.
 SonicStage 3 does not play DRM-wrapped MP3 files directly from the device.

 Versions

 OpenMG Jukebox

 The origins of SonicStage lie in OpenMG Jukebox, which was created for the Memory Stick Walkman (NW-MS7) and VAIO Music Clip, Sony's first digital audio players.
 It can transfer files in the newly developed ATRAC3 format to these players, or convert existing MP3 files to ATRAC3.